adobe/aem-dispatcher-experiments/experiments/enableTTL/README.md

 Excellent!
 We now have different TTL values set for different content paths.

-Opening the Dispatcher tester "home" page in your browser should result in both the en.html page and it's clientlibs being written to the cache: [aem-publish.local:8080/content/dispatchertester/us/en.html](http://aem-publish.local:8080/content/dispatchertester/us/en.html).
+Opening the Dispatcher Test Harness "home" page in your browser should result in both the en.html page and it's clientlibs being written to the cache: [aem-publish.local:8080/content/dispatchertester/us/en.html](http://aem-publish.local:8080/content/dispatchertester/us/en.html).

 Taking a look in the cache reveals the last modified timestamp of clientlib-site.js is correct, exactly 24 hours in the future: